garden-io/garden/docs/reference/module-types/exec.md

   # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
   command: []

+  # The command to run to check the status of the build.
+  #
+  # If this is specified, it is run before the build `command`.
+If the status command runs successfully and returns
+  # exit code of 0, the build is considered already complete and the `command` is not run.
+To indicate that the build
+  # is not complete, the status command should return a non-zero exit code.
+  #
+  # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+  # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+  statusCommand: []

 # If set to true, Garden will run the build command, services, tests, and tasks in the module source directory,
 # instead of in the Garden build directory (under .garden/build/<module-name>).
 #